 I retired from the business world in June 2012, after 40 years practicing as a Certified Public Accountant, and joined the WSU Accounting Faculty as a Visiting Instructor.
-I have lived just outside Middletown, Ohio since 1980 with my wife of forty plus years.
-We have four adult children, all married, and seventeen grandchildren.
+I have lived just outside Middletown, Ohio since 1980 with my wife of fifty years.
+We have four adult children, all married, and nineteen grandchildren.
 My personal interests include any type of physical exercise, reading, travel and enjoying the grandkids.
 We are very active in our local church and community.

 To my former students, please let me know anytime I can be of assistance as you seek careers in the business world or apply for scholarships to further advance your college experiences.